-Release 5.2 is a major host release for the 5.x platform.
-This release includes all the feature/functionality of the host 5.x releases.
+Release 5.1 is a major host release for the 5.x platform.
+This release includes all the feature/functionality of the host 5.0 and 3.8 releases.
 The functional enhancements involve the host firmware and the addition of significant new WAN, User and Server cards to the integrated access system which greatly strengthen its capabilities.
 These new features are described below.